 Swedish Museum of Natural History, Sweden

-Yupa Hanboonsong is a Professor in Entomology at the Department of Entomology, Khon Kaen University.
-With a background in insect systematics and molecular genetics, she has been conducting research in economic entomology to address the region and country’s problems, including projects on sugarcane white leaf disease management and insects for food and feed.
-This made KKU a recognized pioneer in edible insect farming (cricket farming).
-She has been a long-term technical consultant on edible insects for FAO and was an international team leader for FAO project in Lao PDR on “Sustainable insect farming and harvesting for better nutrition, improved food security, and household income generation” and recently in 2022 for a project on “Understanding the use of insect-based protein source for animal and aquaculture feeds in Asia and the Pacific region”.
-She was co-author of FAO publications on edible insects, including Six-legged Livestock: edible insect farming, collecting, and marketing in Thailand (year 2013), Edible insects in Lao PDR: building on tradition to enhance food security (year 2014) and Guidance on sustainable cricket farming: A practical manual for farmers and inspectors (Year 2022).
-She was also a partner and a technical consultant for the GREEiNSECT project in Kenya, supported by the DANIDA, Denmark.
-In addition, she pioneered the farming of black soldier fly and is currently conducting Thai government-sponsored training courses for farmers on the production and use of insect protein (black soldier fly) as a source of raw materials in animal feed.
-Professor Yupa is recognized both nationally and internationally as leader in the field of insects for food and feed.
+Dr. Yupa Hanboonsong is a Professor of Entomology at Khon Kaen University in Thailand.
+She is recognized both nationally and internationally as a leader in the field of insects for food and feed.
+She was appointed as an international team leader for FAO project in Lao PDR on “Sustainable insect farming and harvesting for better nutrition, improved food security, and household income generation”, and recently in 2022 for a project on “Understanding the use of insect-based protein source for animal and aquaculture feeds in Asia and the Pacific region”.
+She is a co-author of FAO publications on edible insects, including “Six-legged Livestock: edible insect farming, collecting, and marketing in Thailand” (2013), “Edible insects in Lao PDR: building on tradition to enhance food security” (2014) and “Guidance on sustainable cricket farming: a practical manual for farmers and inspectors” (2022).
+Professor Dr. Yupa Hanboonsong is also known as a pioneer in the farming of black soldier fly as a source of raw materials in animal feed and leading training courses for the feeding sponsored by Thailand government.

 Khon Kaen University, Thailand